SutekhVRC/VibeCheck/README.md

 ### Avatar Setup

+#### VibeCheck Standard Tags
+- Using standard tags allows people to generally be setup for people without having to match tags and re-upload avatars.
+- Person 1
+- vibecheck_tag_1
+- vibecheck_tag_2

+#### Steps
 - Setup your avatar to have a [VRChat Contact Receiver](https://docs.vrchat.com/docs/contacts#vrccontactreceiver) wherever you want the toy(s) to be controlled from.
 - Ex.
 A contact receiver sphere in the hips area would control the toy(s) when a contact sender with a matching collision tag enters the receiver sphere.
 The contact receiver **MUST** be in proximity mode to function correctly, because VibeCheck expects float input from VRChat. **NOTE:** (Capsule mode does not work with Proximity)
 - If you want another person to be able to interact with your receiver make sure they add the matching collision tags to their senders.